amar-jay/lit_example/README.md

-# boilerplate code to train a mode using lightning
+# boilerplate code to train a model using lightning

 # features